jhu-dvrk/dvrk-mfg-test/ReadMe.md

 5. Change to the test directory: `cd /home/jhu/test`
 6. Clone this repository into a `scripts` subdirectory:  `git clone https://github.com/jhu-dvrk/dvrk-mfg-test.git scripts`
 7. Run the provided `setup` script:  `sh scripts/setup.sh`
 8. This should create 5 icons on the Desktop, with extension `.desktop`.
-Right click on each and select the `Allow Launching` option
+Right click on each and select the `Allow Launching` option.
+Note: It may be necessary to log out and then log in again to be able to select `Allow Launching` for some of the icons.

-Some of the testing requires a terminal emulator, such as PuTTY.
-To install and set up PuTTY:

-1. Install putty if needed: `sudo apt install putty`
-2. Choose the `Serial` connection type and set `Speed` to 115200

 The five test icons are: